 Navi Mumbai slums to be developed under SRA scheme

-The Minister for industries Uday Samant has given approval for the rehabilitation of 38,000 slum homes in Navi Mumbai under the SRA scheme.
+Industries minister Uday Samant has given in principle approval for rehabilitation of slums in Navi Mumbai under the SRA scheme.
+The decision will benefit over 38,000 hutments in the region.

-NAVI MUMBAI: As many as 38,000 homes across slum areas of Digha, Nerul and Shivaji Nagar in Navi Mumbai will be rehabilitated under the Slum Rehabilitation Authority (SRA) scheme.

-Minister for industries Uday Samant has given in-principle approval for rehabilitation of slums.
-The decision was taken at a meeting held at Mantralaya on Thursday, which was attended by MIDC, CIDCO and NMMC officials apart from top Shiv Sena leaders from Navi Mumbai.
+The decision was taken at a meeting held at Mantralaya on Thursday, which was attended by MIDC, CIDCO and NMMC officials apart from top Shiv Sena leaders of Navi Mumbai.

 He informed, “The minister gave in principle approval for the rehabilitation under the SRA scheme to be undertaken by MIDC.
-He asked MIDC to immediately initiate a biometric survey of the area for rehabilitation purpose.”
+He asked MIDC to immediately initiate bio-metric survey of the area for the rehabilitation purpose.”

 Stated Nahata, “This was a long pending issue that we had been following up on and are glad that the decision has finally been taken.
 Over 38,000 families residing in the slum colonies will benefit as they will now get free permanent homes.”